KxSystems/prometheus-kdb-exporter/docs/README.md

 ## Use-cases

-The following are potential use cases for the interface, this is by no means an exhaustive list
+The following are potential use cases for the interface.
+This is by no means an exhaustive list.

 -   effects from version upgrades (e.g. performance before/after changes)
 -   alerts when your that a licence may be due to expire